 Review: Broken Things by Lauren Oliver

-As a longtime fan of Lauren Oliver, I was very excited for her latest thriller, Broken Things.
-This book is very mysterious as it blends fantasy and reality.
+Broken Things by Lauren Oliver is a book that is very mysterious as it blends fantasy and reality.
 The main characters are realistic, and the writing style is so suspenseful.
 This is the perfect read to curl up with this fall.
 Continue reading

 Author: Maureen Johnson